 Bushfire risk is a significant issue in the Shire as a result of its vegetation, topography and climate.
-North Warrandyte, the Plenty Gorge, Christmas Hills and St Andrews have a particularly high risk due to limited access and egress, as well as large population concentrations.
+North Warrandyte, the Plenty Gorge, Christmas Hills and St Andrews have a particularly high risk due to its limited access and egress, as well as its large population concentrations.
 Climate change will lead to longer fire seasons.
 Many bushfire prone areas have high environmental significance.
 Particular attention to fire issues is needed in the design of subdivisions, the siting and design of buildings, and use and management of land in bushfire prone areas.

-- Discourage development, including vegetation removal, that degrades stormwater quality and increases soil erosion, expansion and landslip risks or other hazards. - Avoid siting development in rural areas liable to flooding. - Avoid intensifying bushfire risk to people and property through poorly located, designed or managed use or development.
+- Discourage development, including vegetation removal, that degrades stormwater quality and increases potential risk of soil erosion, expansion and landslip risks or other hazards. - Avoid siting development in rural areas that are liable to flooding. - Avoid intensifying bushfire risk to people and property through poorly located, designed or managed use or development. - Ensure development in rural areas mitigates potential fire risk.